I had a date with destiny and an extraordinary encounter that changed my life, perceptions and outlooks.

 Sitting on ground, in the crowd behind me, I noticed a man with a group of people and asked, “Where are you from?”

-That’s when I met Ralph Cooley, staff member with Faculty Commons, Campus Crusade for Christ’s ministry to college professors.
+That’s when I met Ralph Cooley, staff member with Faculty Commons, Cru’s ministry to college professors.
 He was on a mission trip to Ghana.

 Little did I know he had just prayed minutes before that the Lord would help him begin a spiritual conversation.

 Ninety minutes later, Ralph and I were still talking.
 During our conversation, I mocked God, the Bible and Christians.
 Ralph was taken back by my words.